franiiss/PSMC-FAC/README.md

 > -D sets the higher coverage threshold, set to 2xAvgCvg (following recommendation from the official PSMC github)

 <br/>
-The calculation of -D varies between the original bam files and the downsamples.
+How the calculation of -D values is performed varies between the original bam files and the downsamples.
 The coverage of original bam files was stored in a .csv with 0.depth_calc.sh and it's loaded in a dictionary, while for the downsamples a simple regression expression extracts the coverage from the filename.

 ```bash